wootfish/sohliloquies/drafts/dht-size-estimation.md

 <h6>TODO: finish & write up analysis on peers vs nodes in routing query results</h6>

-If we assume even distribution of peers in a Kademlia-style, $xor$-based $L$-bit routing space, then (since `xor` is bijective) the distances $ d_1 $ to $ d_n $ of each of the network's `n` nodes' addresses from any arbitrary target address `t` will be evenly distributed integers in the range $[0, 2^L)$.
+If we assume even distribution of peers in a Kademlia-style, $xor$-based $L$-bit routing space, then (since $xor$ is bijective) the distances $d_1, ..., d_n$ of each of the network's $n$ nodes' addresses from any arbitrary target address $t$ will be evenly distributed integers in the range $[0, 2^L)$.

-A common series of college-level stats textbook problems is: first, find the expected value for the minimum of `n` real numbers uniformly sampled from `(0, 1)` (`1/(n+1)`); next, find a general formula for the expected value of the `i`th-least of these numbers (`i/(n+1)`); finally, find a general model for the distribution of the `i`th-least of these numbers (the beta distribution with shape parameters `k` and `n-i+1`).
-We only need the first two of these results here, although the third is useful in establishing confidence intervals for Sybil detection.
+A common series of college-level stats textbook problems is: first, find the expected value for the minimum of $n$ real numbers uniformly sampled from $(0, 1)$ ($\frac{1}{n+1}$); next, find a general formula for the expected value of the $i$th-least of these numbers ($\frac{i}{n+1}$); finally, find a general model for the distribution of the $i$th-least of these numbers (the beta distribution with shape parameters $k$ and $n-i+1$).
+We only need the first two of these results here, although the third is useful in establishing confidence intervals for Sybil detection (which is the main use for network size estimates in Theseus DHT).

-Entries in a sorted list or this sort are known as _order statistics_.
-Calculating or modeling the minimum (or _first order statistic_) or maximum (_nth order statistic_) is straightforward in both the discrete and continuous cases.
+Entries in a sorted list like this are known as _order statistics_.
+Calculating or modeling the minimum (or _first order statistic_) or maximum (_nth order statistic_) of such a list is straightforward in both the discrete and continuous cases.
 In the continuous case, the middle values are equivalently easy to find.
-In the discrete case, however, the necessary calculations get more involved the further you get from the list's edges.
+In the discrete case, however, the math gets very messy very fast as you move in from the list's edges.

-Suppose we define `o_i` as the `i`th order statistic for our distances `d_1 ... d_n`, and define `r_1 ... r_n` such that `r_i = o_i / 2^L`.
-These random variables `r` are discrete, but they may be closely approximated by continuous variables in the range (0, 1).
+Luckily, we can make a simplification.
+Suppose we define $o_i$ as the $i$th order statistic for our distances $d_1 ... d_n$, and define $r_1 ... r_n$ such that $r_i = o_i / 2^L$.
+These random variables $r$ are discrete, but they may be closely approximated by continuous variables in the same range.

-Recall that in the continuous case, the expectations for these variables are `r_i = i/(n+1)`.
-We can turn this equation around to get an expectation for the network size `n`: `n = (i / r_i) - 1`.
+Recall that in the continuous case, the expectations for these variables are $r_i = \frac{i}{n+1}$.
+We can turn this equation around to get an expectation for the network size: $n = \frac{i}{r_i} - 1$.

-Any Kademlia lookup results in a list of the `k` closest nodes to a given address.
+Any Kademlia lookup results in a list of the $k$ closest nodes to a given address.
 This operation is better-studied and much more reliable (i.e. much more likely to produce a complete and correct list) than the neighborhood-walking operation mentioned above.

-Each of the addresses returned corresponds to a distance, and thus `k` estimates of network size may be derived.
+Each of the addresses returned corresponds to a distance, and thus $k$ estimates of network size may be derived.
 These estimates may be consolidated either through an average or a least-squares fit, the latter of which produces significantly more accurate results.

-We're interested in getting a univariate fit on `n`, for which it turns out that a closed form expression exists.
+All we need is a univariate fit on $n$, for which a closed form expression exists.
 The derivation is as follows:

-Let `e_i` denote the `i`th error term, so that the least-squares fit's total error is `Sum_i (e_i)^2`.
-By definition, `e_i = r_i - i / (n+1)`.
+Let $e_i$ denote the $i$th error term.
+Then $e_i = r_i - \frac{i}{n+1}$, and the least-squares fit's total error is $\sum{i=1}^n {e_i}^2$.

 The fit is optimal when `Sum_i (e_i)^2` is minimized, which happens when the partial derivative of that sum with respect to `n` is zero.